Balance innovation and agility with security and compliance

 This is the third article in the Sidecar Pattern variation articles.
 As we previously discussed, a sidecar container is just another container that lives with the application container on the same Kubernetes Pod.
 Sharing the same Pod entails sharing the same volume and network resources.
 Both containers are deployed as one unit.
 Hence, we can use the sidecar container for modifying how the application container works without having to make any changes to the code.
 In the Sidecar Pattern, we used the sidecar container as a log shipper.
 In the Adapter Pattern, we used the sidecar container to expose the main application’s health metrics in a unified way for other services to consume (for example, Prometheus).

 An Ambassador container is a sidecar container that is in charge of proxying connections from the application container to other services.
 However, while the Adapter container acts as a reverse proxy, the Ambassador container acts as a client proxy.
 You might be wondering, why do we need to proxy the application connection requests?
 Because we need to follow the separation of concerns principle.
-Each container should do it’s task and do it well.
-If there are other tasks that requires the application’s function in order to work correctly, we may hand those tasks to the sidecar container.
+Each container should do its task and do it well.
+If there are other tasks that require the application’s function in order to work correctly, we may hand those tasks to the sidecar container.

 For example, almost all applications need a database connection at some phase.
 In a multi-environment place, there would be a test database, a staging database, and a production database.
 When writing the Pod definition for their application’s container, developers must pay attention to which database they’ll be connecting to.
 A database connection string can be easily changed through an environment variable or a configMap.
 We could also use a sidecar pattern that proxies DB connections to the appropriate server depending on where it runs.
 Developers needn’t change the connection string, they could leave the DB server at localhost as usual.
 When deployed to a different environment, the Ambassador container detects which environment it is running on (possibly through the Reflection pattern), and connects to the correct server.